etingof/snmpsim/README.txt

 * involatilecache - accepts and stores (in file) SNMP var-binds through SNMP SET
 * sql - reads/writes var-binds from/to a SQL database
+* delay - delays SNMP response by specified or random time
 * subprocess - executes external process and puts its stdout values into response